-Making a comparison wit \cite{DavDEMM}, the main difference in our work is that even though $a$ can be large, we manage to see the Robin problem as a perturbation of the Neumann problem.
-This method translates in the possibility of using more effectively interior-type techniques in dealing with solutions.
-Namely, we can prove a boundary Harnack inequality using almost the same proof of the interior Harnack inequality for weak solutions of $-\Div(A\nabla u)= g$ with $g\in L^q$ for $q$ sufficiently big (see \cite[Chapter 4]{HanL00}).
-The main reason why (even though our setting is more general than \cite{DavDEMM}) we can follow such a path, is our improved Poincaré inequality at the boundary (see \eqref{eqn:Poincare:bdry:ball}).
+In comparison with \cite{DavDEMM}, the main novelty of our work is that, even though $a$ may be large, we are still able to view the Robin problem as a perturbation of the Neumann problem.
+This perspective allows us to make more effective use of interior-type techniques to study solutions.
+In particular, we can prove a new boundary Harnack inequality by following essentially the same argument as for the interior Harnack inequality for weak solutions of $-\Div(A\nabla u) = g$ with $g\in L^q$ for $q$ sufficiently large (see \cite[Chapter~4]{HanL00}).
+The key reason why we can proceed in this way, despite working in a more general setting than \cite{DavDEMM}, is our improved Poincar\'e inequality at the boundary (see \eqref{eqn:Poincare:bdry:ball}).

 \textbf{Acknowledgements}.
-The authors are partially supported by the Simons Initiative of Geometry of Flows BD-Targeted-00017375, SM and the Simons Collaboration on Localisation of Waves, 563916 SM.
+The authors are partially supported by the Simons Initiative of Geometry of Flows BD-Targeted-00017375, SM, and the Simons Collaboration on Localization of Waves, 563916 SM.